alt3rmann/node-tg-native/README.md

 > Module to call native TDLib functions

-## Warning
+## FFI

-"ffi" module doesn't compile on node <= 9 (see https://github.com/node-ffi/node-ffi/pull/439)
+"ffi" module changed to "ffi-napi" for compatibility with node.js >= 9.0.0

 ## Installation